mbrameld/event-manager/README.md

 - Disable duration button if no slots for that length exist in the month
 - Show message when no event types

-# NEXT
+# Next

-- Eispensary management
+- Dispensary management

+# Next Next

 # Ambassador schedules timezone awareness